Decision-making: Overview

 A major part of decision-making involves the analysis of a finite set of alternatives described in terms of evaluative criteria.
 Then the task might be to rank these alternatives in terms of how attractive they are to the decision-maker(s) when all the criteria are considered simultaneously.
 Another task might be to find the best alternative or to determine the relative total priority of each alternative (for instance, if alternatives represent projects competing for funds) when all the criteria are considered simultaneously.
 Solving such problems is the focus of multiple-criteria decision analysis (MCDA).
-This area of decision-making, although very old, has attracted the interest of many researchers and practitioners and is still highly debated as there are many MCDA methods which may yield very different results when they are applied to exactly the same data.
+This area of decision-making, although long established, has attracted the interest of many researchers and practitioners and is still highly debated as there are many MCDA methods which may yield very different results when they are applied to exactly the same data.
 This leads to the formulation of a decision-making paradox.
 Logical decision-making is an important part of all science-based professions, where specialists apply their knowledge in a given area to make informed decisions.
 For example, medical decision-making often involves a diagnosis and the selection of appropriate treatment.
 But naturalistic decision-making research shows that in situations with higher time pressure, higher stakes, or increased ambiguities, experts may use intuitive decision-making rather than structured approaches.
-They may follow a recognition primed decision that fits their experience, and arrive at a course of action without weighing alternatives.
+They may follow a recognition-primed decision that fits their experience, and arrive at a course of action without weighing alternatives.

 The decision-maker's environment can play a part in the decision-making process.
 For example, environmental complexity is a factor that influences cognitive function.
 A complex environment is an environment with a large number of different possible states which come and go over time.
 Studies done at the University of Colorado have shown that more complex environments correlate with higher cognitive function, which means that a decision can be influenced by the location.
 One experiment measured complexity in a room by the number of small objects and appliances present; a simple room had less of those things.
 Cognitive function was greatly affected by the higher measure of environmental complexity, making it easier to think about the situation and make a better decision.